wagnerdevocelot/pokecounter-ai/README.md

 - Input up to 6 Pokemon builds in Pokemon Showdown format
 - Select the Pokemon generation (Gen 1-9)
 - Choose the competitive format (OU, Ubers, UU, etc.)
-- Generate AI-powered counter recommendations
+- Generate AI-powered counter recommendations using web search for up-to-date information
+- One precise counter for each input Pokemon in the same order
 - Easy copy-to-clipboard functionality for importing into Pokemon Showdown

 ## Prerequisites